You complete me

 In the title poem, “You Complete Me,” as well as in “Goddess of Life,” a writer praises and expresses admiration for the resiliency of his beloved despite the conflict and troubles she has endured, and invokes his hopes for their relationship and their future together.
 The writer’s composition is a grand tribute to the magnitude and honor of Feminine prowess.
 As the epitome of grace and beauty, women should meditate to connect with their divine energies that rule in this universe and rise beyond the mortal consciousness.

 The poem “My Baby” chronicles a mother’s hopes and dreams for her child.
-Calling her child a “philosopher,” the poem explores her amazement at the everyday, minute, miracles that motherhood brings her via her child.
-Motherhood brings rejuvenated joy in the everyday, and hope for the future.
+Calling her child a “philosopher,” the poem explores her amazement at every day, minute, miracles that motherhood brings her via her child.
+Motherhood brings rejuvenated joy in every day, and hope for the future.
 In “Baby Pink or Blue,” the baby’s gender is still unknown, and the speaker promises any sacrifice to keep the unborn child happy and thriving.

 The poem “Today” is a writer’s evocation of the present moment, and it calls for readers to live in the moment and witness the gift of life.
 Directly calling upon God as the provider of the day’s rewards, the writer asks for the audience to enjoy the blessings of the day as the Creator’s gifts.
 In turn, in the poems “Time” “Time Knows the Best,” and “Ancient Secrets of Life” reassure the listener that while pain is a part of life, character is eternal and that trusting oneself is crucial to living an ethical and authentic life.
 Similarly, in “Faces We Meet” and “Life is a Gift,” the speaker emphasizes the importance of “beautiful hearts and good thoughts,” in a world which focuses more on physical beauty and youth.
 In “Born to Rise,” the speaker recounts the trials of life, and his or her trust in the universe that life will improve with time and patience.